-Children with eosinophilic colitis (EC) have elevated levels of eosinophil (a type of white blood cell) in the large intestine.
+Children with eosinophilic colitis (EC) have elevated levels of eosinophils (a type of white blood cell that fights allergens) in the large intestine.
 This leads to inflammation and other complications.
-A child who has EC may also have other eosinophil-associated gastrointestinal diseases, including eosinophilic esophagitis (EoE) or eosinophilic gastroenteritis.

-In many cases, the cause of EC is unknown.
-However, the protein found in cow’s milk sometimes worsens symptoms.
+The exact reason why certain individuals have EC is unknown.
+However, the protein found in cow’s milk is a common trigger of EC inflammation.
+In many individuals, the trigger of their EC inflammation is unknown.
 Children with a personal or family history of food allergies may be at higher risk for developing this condition.